 How to get to Great Barrier Island

-There are flights to Great Barrier Island from Auckland Domestic Airport, which is within walking distance or a short shuttle ride from Auckland International Airport.
-Their scenic flights over the Hauraki Gulf in 8 or 15 seater planes take around half an hour.
-Barrier Air also have charter flight options available and offer flights to/from Kaitaia and the North Shore Aerodrome.
+The fastest way to get to Aotea is to fly.
+And flights to Great Barrier Island leave from Auckland Domestic Airport.
+Conveniently, this is within walking distance or a short shuttle ride from Auckland International Airport.
+These scenic flights over the Hauraki Gulf take around half an hour.
+In short, these 15 seater planes provide an excellent jet experience on your way to your stargazing tour.
+Barrier Air also have charter flight options available.

-The ferry sails 3 times a week in winter and 6 times a week in summer.
+Our main ferry service sails 3 times a week in winter.
+Fortunately, it sails 5-7 times a week the middle of summer.
 Sealink is the main ferry operator and a ferry crossing takes around 4.5 hours.
-The sailing through the Hauraki Gulf is beautiful and allows you to truly unwind, especially when the sea is calm and sun is shining.
-On this sailing there is a good chance that you will see dolphins.
+This sailing over the Hauraki Gulf is beautiful and allows you to truly unwind.
+However, when it’s windy, it can be like a roller coaster ride.
+Another great thing about this sailing is that there is a good chance that you will see dolphins.
+Or whales!

 Transport on Great Barrier Island

-The alternative is to book a Heavens Above Private Dark Sky Experience where we will come to you, either at your accommodation, or a suitable Llocation close by.
+In addition to coming to Medlands Beach, it is also possible to book a Private Dark Sky Experience.
+If you do this, we will come to you, either at your accommodation, or a suitable place close by.
 The added bonus is that you will have us to yourself.

 Where to stay on Great Barrier Island for a group experience